by guest author Christopher Gladwell, Engaged Yoga

 Satyananda does sterling work and certainly for me, I experience a sense of substantial gratitude for the way these teachings offer benefit to so many lives, amongst these my own.
 Gratitude and devotion are the central theme of the second practice engaged in here, devotional singing.
 Devotional singing praises the absolute in form, in the form of the divine feminine or the divine masculine.
 All the names chanted and sung are in truth the names of our own heart and the practices of emotional Yoga open up this heart space, moves us into deeper connection with ourselves and all the manifested energies of the multiverse.

-There are westerners here who have become full sanyassins and whose life is now totally involved with this work.
+There are westerners who have become full sanyassins and whose life is now totally involved with this work.
 This is not everyone’s path, it is not mine.
-Yet to experience the sanyass life style, to engage in focused service to the work of the teacher with no reward, and to sing in gratitude and praise of the absolute manifest – this is a profound experience.
+I’m a householder.
+I care for children, earn money and celebrate the life of a tantric yogi in the world.
+There are many paths for the authentic tantric yoga practitioner.